ildefonsotico/deep_learning_behaviroal_human_cloning/writeup_template.md

 #### 1. An appropriate model architecture has been employed

 My model has Keras lambda layer in order to normalize the model dataset.
-It is used just divind each image by 255 and then subtracting a offset (0.5).
+It is used just divind each image by 127.5 and then subtracting a offset (1.0).

-My model consists of a convolution neural network with 5x5 filter sizes and depths between 6 and 120 (model.py lines 96-104).
+My model consists of a convolution neural network with 5x5 filter sizes and depths between 24 and 64 (model.py lines 204-214).

+It will be presented bellow the architecture of the network.

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 98, 101, 103, 106 and 108).
+The model contains dropout layers in order to reduce overfitting (model.py lines 215).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 81-82).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 180-184).
-The validation set was done by spliting training dataset by 20%.
+The validation set was done by spliting training dataset by 30%.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 111).
+The model used an adam optimizer, so the learning rate was tuned manually to be 0.0001 (model.py line 111).

 #### 4. Appropriate training data